RCS-Box API

 LAUNCHED status, it can send to any recipient (subject to the

-tenant's country allow-list).
+tenant's country allow-list and per-agent blacklist).
 If the agent is still in

 DRAFT or any other pre-launch status, the recipient phone